SCOTPAUL/scotblood-levels/README.md

+# Depricated

+No longer works, the blood level page changed its layout and this hasn't been updated since.

 # Scotblood Levels

 This is a command line application for fetching the latest blood stock levels from [The Scottish National Blood Transfusion Service](https://www.scotblood.co.uk/), and present it in a human or machine readable way.
 This project is completely unaffiliated with The Scottish National Blood Transfusion Service.